delphidabbler/pashi/Docs/ReadMe.txt

 Once you have made your choices you can review them.
 You can go back to make changes or commit to installing.
 Once installation is complete then the last page is displayed.
 It gives an option to display this ReadMe file.
-If you have installed PasHiGUI you are given the option to run it.
+If you have installed PasHiGUI you are also given the option to run it.

 The installer makes the following changes to your system: